aws-samples/serverless-patterns/lambda-s3-files-cdk/README.md

-# Lambda with Amazon S3 Files Mount
+# AWS Lambda with Amazon S3 Files Mount

-This pattern deploys a Lambda function with an Amazon S3 Files file system mounted as a local directory, enabling standard file operations on S3 data without downloading objects.
+This pattern deploys an AWS Lambda function with an Amazon S3 Files file system mounted as a local directory, enabling standard file operations on S3 data without downloading objects.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-s3-files-cdk